grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ## Supported data formats

-Time series visualizations require time series data: a sequence of measurements, ordered in time, and formatted as a table, where every row in the table represents one individual measurement at a specific time.
+Time series visualizations require time series data&mdash;a sequence of measurements, ordered in time, and formatted as a table&mdash;where every row in the table represents one individual measurement at a specific time.
 Learn more about [time series data](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/fundamentals/timeseries/).

 ## Alert rules

-You can [link alert rules](ref:link-alert) to time series visualizations to observe when alerts fire and are resolved, in the form of annotations.
-In addition, you can create alert rules from the **Alert** tab within the panel editor.
+You can [link alert rules](ref:link-alert) to time series visualizations in the form of annotations to observe when alerts fire and are resolved.
+In addition, you can create alert rules from the **Alert** tab within the [panel editor](ref:panel-editor-alerts).

 ## Special overrides

+The following overrides help you further refine a time series visualization.

 ### Transform override property